ishandutta2007/Awesome-Freight-Audit-Payment/README.md

 3. 🏷️ Include: name, link, 1–2 sentence description, and whether it's SaaS or open-source.
 4. 🚀 Submit PR with a short explanation.
 ⭐ Star the repo if you find it useful!

+<a name="support"></a>
+## 💖 Support

+Thank you for exploring and using **Awesome-Freight-Audit-Payment**!
+If this repository has helped you discover logistics platforms, streamline carrier invoice auditing, or build open-source transport finance tools, please consider supporting the project:

+- ⭐ **Star** this repository to help others discover it.
+- 🍴 **Fork** and contribute your favorite open-source tools or SaaS platforms.
+- 📢 **Share** it with your network, team, or logistics community.
+- ☕ **Buy me a coffee / Sponsor**: If you'd like to buy me a coffee or support ongoing maintenance, check out the [Sponsor Dashboard](https://github.com/sponsors/ishandutta2007).

 <a name="disclaimer"></a>
 ## ⚠️ Disclaimer
 - This is a **community-curated** list — not exhaustive and not an endorsement.